Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks: Results

 \subsection{Electronic and magnetic structure of DCA-Cu}

 To understand the effect of real substrates on real materials, we use DCA-Cu as an illustrative example and perform systematic DFT+$U$ calculations for free-standing DCA-Cu as well as for different substrates (see Methods).
-The use of Hubbard $U$ corrections treats the correlations in $d$ electrons and are essential for an accurate description of magnetic moments in DCA-Cu on Ag(111)\cite{kumar_manifestation_2021}.
+The use of Hubbard $U$ corrections treats the correlations in $d$ electrons and are essential for an accurate description of magnetic moments in DCA-Cu on Ag(111), without which there are no magnetic moments when experiments show there should be\cite{kumar_manifestation_2021}.
+We found that the effect of $U$ on the Cu atoms is to slightly reduce the hopping between DCA molecules, which is mediated by the Cu atoms (see Supplementary Table \ref*{tab:dft-mfh-u-fitting}).
 We report results for $U=\SI{3}{\eV}$; besides the Ag(111) results, varying $U$ within a reasonable range does not cause any qualitative changes (see Supplementary Fig. \ref*{fig:chg-mag-u0} and Ref. \cite{kumar_manifestation_2021}).
 From these calculations, we determine which substrates enhance or suppress local magnetic moments in DCA-Cu and identify the contribution of charge transfer.
 We also address how an externally applied electric field affects these local magnetic moments.